 - Save and publish the rule.

-The Number of times applied metric shows the number of times the published rules for the zone matched the visitor behavior and personalized content that is shown on the zone.
+Note: The "number of times applied" metric shows the number of times the published rules for the zone matched the visitor behavior and personalized content that is shown on the zone.

-After the Number of times applied metric crosses 1000, personalization will not be applied and the status of your rule changes to Active - Completed.
+After the number of times applied crosses 1000, personalization will not be applied and the status of your rule changes to Active - Completed.

 The status of rule changes to Active - Completed in the following scenarios: